PART II HOW

 Transferring Agent Identity: name and address of transfer agent or person responsible for transferring shares and stock certificates

-In more than 75 percent of aligned-liquidity programs facilitated on the Nasdaq Private Market, participants were provided with U.S. GAAP financial statements and basic company information.
+In more than 75 percent of employee liquidity programs facilitated on the Nasdaq Private Market, participants were provided with U.S. GAAP financial statements and basic company information.
 Companies offering programs through Nasdaq’s technology platform generally provided at least Rule 701-level disclosure to participants.

 Disclosure requirements aim to ensure that a company is not exploiting any potential information asymmetry between seller and buyer.
 By ensuring that all participants access the same information, disclosures significantly reduce the company’s legal liability.